Why are implications important in body support?

 In addition to providing evidence, examples and explanations to convince your reader of the main ideas in your body paragraph, it’s important also that you include implications.
 Implications are used to make logical connections for the reader between the introductory thesis statement, the body-paragraph’s topic sentence and the supporting details.
 While these connections may be obvious for the writer, without stating them explicitly, the reader may be left confused about the logic of your essay – reducing your writing’s coherence and cohesion.
 Implications contextualise your findings.
 They explain why the information you have provided in a supporting detail is relevant, and they remind the reader of the central thesis of your essay and of the main ideas of that particular body paragraph.

-By returning to our example evaluative essay on global warming (introduced in Lesson 1), we can exemplify clear connections between the main thesis of the essay, the body-paragraph’s topic sentence and main idea, and the implications provided in the supporting details.
+By returning to our example evaluative essay on global warming (introduced in Chapter 1), we can exemplify clear connections between the main thesis of the essay, the body-paragraph’s topic sentence and main idea, and the implications provided in the supporting details.
 Carefully study the first supporting detail from the first body paragraph of this essay before reading on:

 “Global warming is a relatively new phenomenon that may be providing more advantages than disadvantages for the future of healthy ecosystems on this planet.
 Discuss.”